-- French babies all eat at roughly the same times.
-With slight variations, mothers tell Pamela that their babies eat at about 8am, 12pm, 4pm, and 8pm.
-In other words, by about four months old, French babies are already on the same eating schedule that they’ll be on for the rest of their lives (grown-ups usually ditch the 4pm snack).
+- French babies all eat at roughly the same time.
+With slight variations, mothers tell Pamela that their babies eat at about 8 am, 12 pm, 4 pm, and 8 pm.
+In other words, by about four months old, French babies are already on the same eating schedule that they’ll be on for the rest of their lives (grown-ups usually ditch the 4 pm snack).

 - Walter Mischel is the world’s expert on how children delay gratification.
 He is famous for devising the “marshmallow test” in the late 1960s, testing children’s ability to wait, delaying gratification.

-- Could it be that making children delay gratification–as middle-class French parents do–actually makes them calmer and more resilient?
-Whereas middle-class American kids, who are in general more used to getting what they want right away, fall apart under stress?
+- Could it be that making children delay gratification—as middle-class French parents do—makes them calmer and more resilient?
+Whereas middle-class American kids, who are generally more used to getting what they want right away, fall apart under stress?

 - Instead of saying “quiet” or “stop” to rowdy kids, French parents often just issue a sharp attend, which means “wait.”